mhasan004/Play-Share-App/README.md

 # 🛡️ APP SECURITY:
   * All data in requests and responses are AES encrypted.
   * Encrption keys in **.env** are concatenations of several randomly generated hashes.
-  * To interact with REST API, client will need to send the correct AES encrypted **auth-app** key.
+  * To interact with REST API, client will need to send the correct AES encrypted `APP_AUTH_KEY` in the **auth-app** header.
+(In Process: `APP_AUTH_KEY` will change with every request to guard againt further man-in-the-middle attacks).
   * During registration and login phase, all user inputs are validated using **Joi**.
-  * During registration, passwords and the Unique User JWT Secret Keys are hashed and stored in the database.
+  * During registration, passwords are hashed and stored in the database.
   * After successful login, the server creates an unique JWT, encrypts it using AES, and sends it to the client through the **auth-token** header.
+If an attacker retrieves this token, they will need the correct **auth-app** header to make a successful request.
   * JWT expires every hour.
   * To access private user routes, client need to send the correct encrypted JWT through the **auth-token** header to the server.